haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Residual Convolutional Neural Network for Communication Signal Classification/README.md

 ### Modified Residual Neural Network

-By the time O'Shea's [1], the field of deep learning had greatly improved models than the CNN from 2016.
-One such solution was called residual neural networks, a network that utilized skip connections between layers to make sure that the aforementioned problems from the CNN were solved.
+By late 2017, when [1] was published, the field of deep learning had greatly improved models than the CNN from 2016.
+One such solution was called the residual neural network, a network that utilized skip connections between layers to make sure that the aforementioned problems from the CNN were solved.
 Skip connections allowed layers to have non-vanishing gradients by being closer in connection to the error function (at the end of the network), and changed the topography of gradient descent to have less local minima and a more prominent global minimum.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/89391443/155812250-1beaed78-bf02-4cc8-a6d6-baf9ad0db399.png"/>